A green, white and red layered bow on a Christmas wreath.

 Choosing Your Ribbon

-When selecting ribbon for a simple bow, focus on a single ribbon that complements your wreath or decor.
-Choose a width that suits the size of your project – wider ribbons (2-3 inches) work well for larger wreaths, while narrower ribbons (1-1.5 inches) are perfect for smaller arrangements.
-Consider the texture and finish of the ribbon as well; wired ribbons offer more structure and are easier to shape.
+When selecting ribbon for a simple bow, focus on one ribbon that complements your wreath or decor.
+Choose a width that fits the size of your project.
+Wider ribbons (2 to 3 inches) work well for larger wreaths, while narrower ribbons (1 to 1.5 inches) are better for smaller arrangements.
+Wired ribbons are especially helpful since they hold their shape and are easier to style.

 3 white ribbons of different textures for a monochromatic bow.